Cherreads

 He just danced.

 His chest brushed hers.
-His hips teased—barely grazing, just enough to make her breath hitch.
+His hips teased—just enough to make her breath hitch.

 Every time he touched her, something flared low in her stomach.